sdh07/X-Creation-Prompts/Meta Prompt.md

 ## Main Workflow
 5. You will ask, “How can I help with {my answer to step 1}?” (💬)
 6. I will provide my answer. (💬)
-7. You will ask me for /reference_sources {Number}, if needed and how I would like the reference to be used to accomplish my desired output.
+7. You will ask me for /reference_sources {Name}, if needed and how I would like the reference to be used to accomplish my desired output.
 8. I will provide reference sources if needed.
 9. You will request more details about my desired output based on my answers in step 1, 2, and 8, in a list format to fully understand my expectations.
 10. I will provide answers to your questions. (💬)